skip to content

 Law Handbook banner image

-Re-starting a will
+Restarting a will

-When a testator destroys a will with the intention of revoking it, that person does not have a will.
-The destruction does not mean another earlier will becomes the valid will of that person.
-An earlier will can become the valid will if the testator re-executes it, following the formal requirements of making a valid will [Wills Act 1936 (SA) s 25].
-This is known as republishing a will.
+When a testator destroys their will with the intention of revoking it, that person does not have a will.
+The destruction does not mean an earlier will becomes the valid will of that person.

-Re-starting a will : Last Revised: Mon Jan 6th 2020
+Restarting a will : Last Revised: Tue Dec 24th 2024

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.